catalystconcepts/systemtwo/README.md

 		sh update-schema.sh

-8. Run server using Symfony built-in command
+8. Run server using Symfony built-in command.
+Goto 'http://localhost:8000' in your browser.

 		php app/console server:run

    ( Alternatively you can point your web server's root to the web directory in the app.
-Now goto http://your-domain/ )
+And then goto http://your-domain/ )

-   And you should see the login page.
+   Now you should see the login page.

-	 default user:
+	 default user =>
-	   		username: su001
+	   		username: john123,
 	   		password: pass123